10 Tips for Getting Back into a Fitness Routine

 Originally Published: Sep 10, 2020

 If you’ve fallen out of your normal fitness routine the last few months, you’re not alone.
-This happens regularly, even outside of a pandemic.
-It can be daunting to get back to exercise, so we’ve rounded up 10 tips from our personal training team to help you get back into the swing of things.
+It can be daunting to get back to fitness exercise, so we’ve rounded up 10 tips from our personal training team to help you get back into working out.

 - Start Slow

+First, and foremost tip on getting back into working out is start slow.
 You won’t be able to pick up right where you left off, so make sure you ease back into things.
 “Don’t try to make up for lost time by overdoing the intensity right out of the gate,” says John Shafer.
-Doing so could result in injury or burning out quickly.
+Doing so could result in injury or burning out quickly from your new workout routine.
 Neal Kopasek suggests starting with half the amount of reps as before, or less resistance, and a lesser exertion level for cardio.
 Stay consistent and you’ll be back to your previous level sooner than you think!

 2. Set a Schedule